College of Liberal Arts & Social Sciences > Academics > LGBTQ Studies > Undergraduate > LGBTQ Studies (Minor)

 LGBTQ Studies (Minor)

-The LGBTQ Studies program analyzes sex, sexuality, gender identity, and queer experience within many different fields of inquiry.
-A minor in LGBTQ Studies will enable DePaul students to devote significant study to the experiences of people who do not conform to culturally dominant identities of sexuality and gender: lesbian, gay, bisexual, transgender, queer.
-Students in these courses examine the intellectual, creative, political, and personal production and presence of LGBTQ+ people throughout histories and across multiple intersections.
-Such an endeavor is profoundly interdisciplinary by nature and draws on university resources and faculty expertise in a wide array of disciplines.
-Students in this minor will have the opportunity to analyze the experiences of LGBTQ+ people on their own terms, as well as through critical perspectives on sexuality and gender as complex social, cultural, biological, and historical phenomena.
+The LGBTQ Studies program offers a 6-course minor that analyzes sex, sexuality, gender identity, and queer experience across many different fields of inquiry.
+Students who minor in LGBTQ Studies will devote significant study to the experiences of people who do not conform to culturally dominant identities of sexuality and gender: lesbian, gay, bisexual, transgender, queer.
+They will also examine the intellectual, creative, and political production, and presence, of LGBTQ+ people throughout histories and across multiple intersections.

 Course Requirements